Build Hope,

 Parkrose Village

 Volunteers play an active role in community life at Parkrose, offering weekly meals, workshops, enrichment activities, and help with gardening, events, and village projects.
-Staff support villagers in reducing the harm of drug and alcohol use and in making progress toward their personal housing goals.
+Staff support villagers in making progress toward their personal housing goals.

 Since opening, Parkrose Village has helped residents move forward in meaningful ways-several villagers have successfully transitioned into stable, long-term housing.
 Parkrose continues to operate in close partnership with its host site, neighborhood groups, and local organizations to maintain a safe, supportive, and welcoming environment.